nshiroma/HotWheelRaceTrack/README.md

 <br>
 <h3>20200830 - first race.</h3>
 <br>
-first race which confirm the functinality of sensors. one of sensor line 3 (A2) is over senstive had tendencey so need to change or cange the code to compensate for the over senstive of line 3.
+First race to confirm the functinality of sensors. one of sensor line 3 (A2) is over senstive had tendencey trigger Prematurely so need to change or cange the code to compensate for the over senstive of line 3.

 for first race we used 4 lanes.